-- (i) A Protestor who wishes to appeal the decision of the Procurement Officer on a Protest shall submit a written appeal, addressed to the Appeals Board care of the Managing Legal Counsel, or designee, within the Administrative Office of the Courts, as identified in the notice to the Protester, within seven (7) Days after receiving the Procurement Officer's written decision. - The written appeal shall be expressly identified as an appeal and shall include: (ii) - The name and address of the appellant(s); (I) - (II) Appropriate identification of the Procurement; and, - (III) A statement of the reasons for the appeal, including all alleged error(s) of fact and/or law in the decision of the Procurement Officer that is being appealed. - The Appeals Board shall issue its decision within 90 Days after the receipt of the appeal. - (iv) The decision of the Appeals Board is final.
+- (i) A Protestor who wishes to appeal the decision of the Procurement Officer on a Protest shall submit a written appeal, addressed to the Appeals Board care of the Deputy State Court Administrator, or designee, as identified in the notice to the Protester, within seven (7) Days after receiving the Procurement Officer's written decision. - (ii) The written appeal shall be expressly identified as an appeal and shall include: - (I) The name and address of the appellant(s); - (II) Appropriate identification of the Procurement; and, - (III) A statement of the reasons for the appeal, including all alleged error(s) of fact and/or law in the decision of the Procurement Officer that is being appealed. - (iii) The Appeals Board shall issue its decision within 90 Days after the receipt of the appeal. - (iv) The decision of the Appeals Board is final.

-ARTICLE VII.
-INSPECTION OF JUDICIARY PROCUREMENT DOCUMENTS (g)
+(g) ARTICLE VII.
+INSPECTION OF JUDICIARY PROCUREMENT DOCUMENTS

+(1) General

-(1) Pursuant to Maryland Rule 16-913(f), inspection of judicial records in the form of Procurement documents shall be governed exclusively by this Procurement Policy as approved by the Chief Judge of the Court of Appeals and posted on the Judiciary website.
+Pursuant to Maryland Rule 16-913(f), inspection of judicial records in the form of Procurement documents shall be governed exclusively by this Procurement Policy as approved by the Chief Justice of the Supreme Court of Maryland and posted on the Judiciary website.
 Procurement documents are presumed to be open to the public for inspection, except as otherwise provided by this policy.